desmond-jpg/Hybrid-authentication-system/README.md

 ---

-Sometimes you might encounter an error after running those command due to firewall services not recognised like the one above, This is something fixable trough nano or vi  the preistall editor
+Sometimes you might encounter an error after running those command due to firewall services not recognised like the one above, This is something fixable trough nano or vi  the preinstall editor
 1. Nano you just run this command and enter the xml file below
 ```bash
 $ sudo nano /etc/firewalld/services/freeipa-server.xml